Pabongkhapa Déchen Nyingpo: Construction of Dorje Shugden

-Dreyfus states that "the propitiation of Shukden as a Geluk protector is not an ancestral tradition, but a relatively recent invention of tradition associated with the revival movement within the Geluk spearheaded by Pabongkha."
-Pabongkha transformed Dorje Shugden's "marginal practice into a central element of the Ge-luk tradition," thus "replacing the protectors appointed by Dzong-ka-ba himself" and "replacing the traditional supra-mundane protectors of the Ge-luk tradition."
-This change is said to have been reflected in the artworks, since there is "lack of Dorje Shugden art in the Gelug school prior to the end of the 19th century."
+Dreyfus states that "the propitiation of Shukden as a Gelug protector is not an ancestral tradition, but a relatively recent invention of tradition associated with the revival movement within the Gelug spearheaded by Pabongkha."
+Pabongkha transformed Dorje Shugden's "marginal practice into a central element of the Gelug tradition," thus "replacing the protectors appointed by Tsongkhapa himself" and "replacing the traditional supra-mundane protectors of the Gelug tradition."
+This change is said to have been reflected in the artworks, since there is "lack of Dorje Shugden art in the Gelug school before the end of the 19th century."

 Pabongkha fashioned Shugden as a violent protector of the Gelug school, who is employed against other traditions.
 Within the Gelug school itself, Pabongkha constructed Shugden as replacing the traditional Gelug protectors Pehar, Nechung, Palden Lhamo, Mahakala, Vaisravana and Kalarupa, who were appointed by Tsongkhapa.

 The abbot of Drepung monastery and the 13th Dalai Lama were opposed to Phabongka's propititation of Shugden, resulting in an apology from Phabongka.
 (Note: But not everyone agreed with the decision to hold that ritual in the monastery dedicated to the guardian deity of the Dalai Lamas and the Tibetan government.
 Among these was the Abbot of Drepung Monastery, who immediately consulted Nechung, the State Oracle.
 There could not be two protectors under the same roof, wrote the abbot to His Holiness, the Thirteenth Dalai Lama.

 The Dalai Lama decided to have Phabongka formally rebuked by a government functionary.
 Then he wrote to him personally, revealing how disconcerted he was by his behavior.
 A few days went by, and a messenger brought Phabongka’s response to the Potala, with a gold coin and a white kata.
-Phabongka apologized, saying: “What I have done is unjustifiable and in the future, as you have asked of me, I shall take your instructions to heart.
+Phabongka apologized, saying: “What I have done is unjustifiable, and in the future, as you have asked of me, I shall take your instructions to heart.
 I ask your forgiveness for what I have done and written.”